TheWintersFox/HW1-CodeRefactor/README.md

-# HW1-CodeRefactor
+# HW1-CODE REFACTOR
-This is the repository for homework 1
+This project was to realign code to fit within a logical alignment